lint-staged/lint-staged/README.md

   }
 }
 ```

-This config will execute `npm run my-task` with the list of currently staged files passed as arguments.

-So, considering you did `git add file1.ext file2.ext`, lint-staged will run the following command:

-`npm run my-task — file1.ext file2.ext`

 Supported are both local npm scripts (`npm run-script`), or any executables installed locally or globally via `npm` as well as any executable from your $PATH.